 The pasos are transported on enormous structures known as tronos, thrones, which bear the pasos and their accompanying decoration.
 These are usually floral, intertwined with fabrics, lights and candles and are not only vast, but unwieldy and heavy.
 One of the most memorable experiences of this week is to go into these churches before the processions leave and watch the tronos being decorated.
 In some places this is easier than others, but ask, you might be privileged to enter and see whats going on.

-Cartagena takes tronos to another level, with vast swaying structures of inverted chandeliers and extravagant floral displays, which are so enormous that watching them trying to exit the church is an entertainment in its own right, some only squeezing through the doorways with a cm or two to spare on either side.
-One gladioli too many really could spell disaster.
+Cartagena takes tronos to another level, with vast swaying structures of inverted chandeliers and extravagant floral displays which are so enormous that watching them trying to exit the church is an entertainment in its own right: a couple of gladioli too many really could spell disaster!

 And in Murcia, getting the sculptures out of churches and onto the tronos is part of the tradition: on the first Saturday of the week Christ is lowered from a window and slotted onto his throne as hes too tall to come out from the church in one piece, and in Cartagena there are legendary spots where members of rival Cofradias will wait to see if their rivals negotiate the tightest corners without an accident occurring.
 Then by the time we reach Lorca its a whole different ballgame altogether, their biblical floats on an enormous scale, squeezing down the streets with a hairs width to spare.